 Our Compensation Committee has adopted a policy requiring our senior officers, including the named executive officers, to own a multiple of their base salary in our common stock.
 For our Chief Executive Officer, the multiple is five times base salary.
-For our Chief Financial Officer, the multiple is three times base salary.
+For our Chief Financial Officer and Chief Operating Officer, the multiple is three times base salary.
 For our General Counsel and Secretary and our Chief Human Resources Officer, the multiple is two times base salary.
-For all other executives at the level of Vice President, the multiple is one times base salary.
+For all other executives at the level of Vice President or leading an operating segment, the multiple is one times base salary.
 Individuals have five years from the point of being subject to the ownership guidelines to achieve the prescribed multiple and are permitted to only sell our common stock in order to pay taxes on vesting equity until the required ownership is achieved.
 All of our named executive officers have satisfied the guidelines or are on track to be in compliance with the guidelines within the five-year window.